-Plastiq is an online bill payment service that lets you pay all of your bills by credit card.
+Plastiq is an online bill payment service that lets you pay almost all of your bills by credit card.
 Unlike a few similar services, Plastiq is not limited to billers in their database.
-Plastiq can literally be used to pay any biller in the US. or Canada.
+Plastiq can be used to pay nearly any biller in the US. or Canada.
 Payees not in their database are paid by check.

 The catch?
 A fee is charged to the payer (not the payee) for each payment.